The Geometric Unitary Kudla Conjecture: Convergence of formal Fourier--Jacobi series

 where the projection map is given by~$(\pi_\alpha, \pi_\beta)$.

-Recalling that~$\HSg$ is a homogeneous space and using the Iwasawa decomposition of~$\SU{g,g}(\RR)$, we see that the fibration in~\eqref{eq:def:HSg_fibration} yields the fiber product decomposition~$\frakb \times_\frakz \frakf$ of the tangent space at~$i$, where~$\frakb$ is the complexified Lie algebra generated by the base space, $\frakf$ is the complexified Lie algebra generated by the fiber at~$i$, and~$\frakz \cong \CC$ is their intersection, which equals the center of~$\frakb$.
+In standard notation, we write~$\frakg$ for the complexified Lie algebra of~$\SU{g,g}(F_\RR)$ and~$\frakk$ for the complexified Lie algebra of the stabilizer of~$i \in \HSEg$ in~$\SU{g,g}(F_\RR)$.
+Using that~$\HSEg$ is a homogeneous space for~$\SU{g,g}(F_\RR)$, we see that the fibration in~\eqref{eq:def:HSg_fibration} yields the fiber product decomposition~$\frakb \times_\frakz \frakf$ of the tangent space at~$i$ for the following Lie algebras.
+The base space of~\eqref{eq:def:HSg_fibration} yields the unipotent radical of the Lie algebra of~$Q_1(F_\RR)$, which we denote by~$\frakb$.
 (Note here that~$\frakb$ is not a Borel subalgebra, $\frakb$ stands for base.)
-In standard notation, we write~$\frakg$ for the complexified Lie algebra of~$\SU{g,g}(\RR)$ and~$\frakk$ for the complexified Lie algebra of the stabilizer~$\rmK \subset \SU{g,g}(\RR)$ of~$i \in \HSg$.
+The fiber at~$i$ of~\eqref{eq:def:HSg_fibration} yields the product of the Lie algebra of~$\rmS(\U{g-1,g-1} \times \U{1,1})(F_\RR)$, which we denote by~$\frakf$, where the unitary groups are defined in analogy with~\eqref{eq:def:SUgg}.
+The intersection of~$\frakb$ and~$\frakf$ equals the center~$\frakz$ of~$\frakb$, which is isomorphic to~$F_\CC$.